 Participation & Engagement

-The project investigates each participant’s cultural, verbal and physical response of an unknow question.
+The project investigates each participant’s cultural, verbal and physical response of an unknown question.
 By engaging citizens of the world in a global experiment, it highlights how diverse and complex every nation is on this planet.
 Its online presence allows it to have an open door to viewers from all corners of the earth and actively give a glimpse and insight to each and every sovereign state.

 The project is an artistic endeavour which archives a group of international individuals, while focusing on intervention, participation, engagement and critique of various personal, political and societal situations.
 By breaking down barriers commonly constructed by gallery walls, the project opens its participation and engagement beyond an art public and into an international audience through its sculptural, video and web iterations.